 What you might be wondering about…

-- Appointments are 1-hour in length, always on weekdays, typically between 7:00am and 12:00pm, here at the Loyola Jesuit Center.
+- Appointments are 1-hour in length (weekdays and weekends available), here at the Loyola Jesuit Center.

 - A directee can discuss with the Director whether to meet monthly, bi-monthly, or quarterly.